aniansh19019/Scilab6-Test-Toolbox/README.md

 4. How to create a toolbox out of the above functions.

 # Instructions for running a demo
-To compile the transpose library, use the following instructions:
+To compile the transpose library on Linux and Mac OS, use the following instructions:

 ```
 cd ~/